Tactical Resiliency USA Mission-Human Performance

 7th Special Forces Group

-Bachelor of Science in Business Administration and Management From Columbia Southern University
+Bachelor of Science in Business Administration and Management From Columbia Southern University and Assistant Trainer fro TRUSA.

 Abel Rodriguez, a retired combat veteran of the US ARMY Special Forces “Green Beret,” is not just a professional in trauma healing, but also a husband, father, brother, son, and friend.
 His personal journey has led him to help fellow Veterans and First Responders, guiding them through the Peer Rescue Protocol (PRP) to heal their traumas from the inside out.
 Abel's belief in this non-clinical intervention stems from his experiences, making him a trusted advocate for optimizing individual human potential.